lazybird/django-carton/README.md

 Cart items are associated to products in the database.
 Sometime a product can be found in the cart when its database instance has been removed.
 These items are called stale items.
-The `CART_REMOVE_STALE_ITEMS` setting defines whether stale items should be automatically removed from the cart.
-By default they are removed.
-Removing stale items is a silent operation that occurs every time the cart object is used.
-If site performance is a concern, consider disabling this feature.
+By default they are removed from the cart.

 ### Session Key